‘Having Agility, Trust, And A Positive Attitude’: Leader’s Toolkit

-In this edition of the ‘CEOInsights’ as part of the Great Manager Awards, we have Mr. Pankaj Poddar, CEO at Cosmo Films.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares his leadership style and values as a leader.
+In this edition of the ceo Insights, we have Pankaj Poddar, CEO - Cosmo Films.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you define your leadership style?
 What would your colleagues say about some dos and don’ts around working with you?